This site uses affiliate links and I may earn a commission at no extra cost to you.

 • Vegan ‘parmesan’ broccoli: Add a generous pinch of nutritional yeast and squeeze of lemon to the base roasted broccoli (or lemon garlic broccoli/ balsamic roasted broccoli) to act as the vegan parmesan cheese.
 A vegan commercial ‘parmesan’ would also work.

-• Smoked paprika: Added to the base seasoning is simple but makes for super tasty and moreish oven-baked broccoli.
+• Smoked paprika: Added to the base seasoning is simple, but makes for super tasty and savory oven-baked broccoli.

-• Thai curry: Swap out the Indian curry paste for Thai green or red curry instead.
+• Thai curry broccoli: Swap out the Indian curry paste for Thai green or red curry instead.

 • Breadcrumbs: Add a sprinkle of breadcrumbs (panko or regular).
 Use gluten-free if necessary for a crunchy roasted broccoli side dish.